A ROAD TRIP IN KERALA

 An hour's drive from the temple, Azhimala is on the outskirts of Trivandrum with a beautiful Shiva statue and a temple.
 I must mention about the roads to this beach - Literally a Roller Coaster ride.
 I had never seen such roads anywhere in my life!

-Check out more photos of Azhimala on my Instagram page -
+Check out more photos and videos of Azhimala on my Instagram page -

 This beautifully carved Shiva statue and the aura of the beach is enough for energy revival.
-However, the steep walk up to the parking did take some toll!
+However, the steep walk up to the parking did take some toll out of our energy!
 We next headed to our destination - The Napier Museum.

 The museum dates back to 1855 and displays Kerala's culture.
 It is a mix of Indian, Chinese, Kerala and Mughal styles and houses rare collections of ornaments, sculptures, idols, carvings.
 Slide across for a sneak peak!